LindaOtt/grupp03-redriver/server/README.md

 + Clone or download the repo and use the console to go to the server\RedRiverChatServer folder.
 + Type dotnet run

+## Installation(Linux/Mac OsX)

+Unlike on Windows, on Linux and Mac OsX there is no SQL Server Express database on which to run the sytem locally .
+This means that the sever can only be run against the live database.
+To do so, the server must be started in with ASPNETCORE_ENVIRONMENT set to Production.

++ Make sure that [ASP.NET Core 2.0](https://www.microsoft.com/net/download) is installed.
++ Clone or download the repo and use the console to go to the server\RedRiverChatServer folder.
++ Go to Properties/lauchSettings.json and change RedRiverChatServer.environmentVariables.ASPNETCORE_ENVIRONMENT to Production.
++ Save launchSettings.json.
++ Type dotnet run

 ## Running

 The server has only api routes which are utilized by the client.
 It has no routes at its root.
 Accessing this will return a 404.
 However, one route is available for testing purposes: